 CARES Core 4 faculty will work collaboratively to:

-The center is led at the decanal level by Richard Barth, dean of the University of Maryland School of Social Work, and Natalie Eddington, dean of the University of Maryland School of Pharmacy.
+The center is led by Richard Barth from the University of Maryland School of Social Work.

-CARES is co-directed by UMB faculty members Michelle Tuten from the School of Social Work and Raymond Love from the School of Pharmacy.
+CARES is co-directed by UMB faculty members Michelle Tuten from the School of Social Work, Raymond Love from the School of Pharmacy, and Eric Weintraub from the School of Medicine.

 Richard Barth, PhD, MSW